-Seven women, a circle and a deep dive.
-NIGHT is a search for ecstasy.
+Seven women, a circle and a dive into intimacy.
+Nuit is a quest for ecstasy.

-The light of the Zurich-based designer Ursula Degen gives the piece NUIT multiple entries as to the place in which the fascinating experience of the seven dancers takes place.
+The light design of Zurich-based designer Ursula Degen gives Nuit multiple entries with regards to the place in which the fascinating experience of the seven dancers takes place.